skadewdl3/proCessing/README.md

 # Port of the Processing Library for C

-Processing_rs is inspired by the creative coding library [Processing](https://processing.org/).
+proCessing is inspired by the creative coding library [Processing](https://processing.org/).

-Despite the name (which I should probably change), this library is not meant to be a prot of processing for Rust.
-It serves to provide a port of processing to C (mainly for my own enjoyment, and learning purpose).
+This library is not meant to be a port of processing for Rust.
+It serves to provide a port of processing to C (mainly for my own enjoyment, and learning).

 Currently, it doesn't work.
 Mainly because I'm dumb, but also because I'm learning graphics programming with WebGPU.